EXCLUSIVE-Unilever, Henkel and buyout funds eye bids for Coty's $7 bln beauty brands –sources

 ($1 = 0.9044 euros)

-(Reporting by Pamela Barbaglia in London and Arno Schuetze in Frankfurt; Editing by Kirsten Donovan)
+(Reporting by Pamela Barbaglia in London and Arno Schuetze in Frankfurt, additional reporting by Siddharth Cavale; Editing by Kirsten Donovan and Susan Fenton)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))